zooba/pymsbuild/README.md

 # pymsbuild

-This is a PEP 517 backend for building packages via MSBuild.
+This is a PEP 517 backend for building packages via MSBuild or `dotnet build`.

 # Configuration file